shuichiro-endo/spider/Linux/README.md

 >
 > You need to use with pipe client node startup options (-i and -p option).
 >
+> The "self" of routing mode cannot be used.
+>
 > You need to operate from other spider.

 #### [-i pipe_destination_ip] [-p pipe_destination_port]